Nanofus/novel.js/README.md

 ### Styling

 The `css` folder contains a file named `skin.css`.
 Styles in `skin.css` override the default styles from `style.css`.

+### Checkpoints

+By using the `saveCheckpoint` and `loadCheckpoint` commands it is possible to "tag" scenes so that they can easily be returned to later.
+This is useful when, for example, creating a menu with a "continue game" button.

+Checkpoints do not affect the player's items or stats.
+Use saving and loading to reset them.

 ### Saving